Meet the Team

-When not coaching students, she enjoys walking with her dogs Tom and Zora, spending time with her family, and volunteering with organizations she is passionate about including the Massachusetts 4-H Program, the New England Aquarium, and IAABC.
+When not coaching students, she enjoys walking with her dogs Tom, Zora and Breezie, spending time with her family, and volunteering with organizations she is passionate about including the Massachusetts 4-H Program, Boston By Foot, and IAABC.

 "A Round of A Paws 4-H Dog club is so grateful to Katrin and Maplewood Dog for teaching the kids to understand their dog and improve their relationship with them." - Round of A Paws 4-H club, Plymouth County, MA

 Zora is a beyond fantastic little dog.
 Earning multiple NATCH awards, winning the 2017 Elite Standard Small Dog Division at NADAC Championships in OH, 2019 NADAC Northeast Regionals, receiving invitations to compete in all NADAC Championships since 2017 and in the 2019 AKC Rally National Championships, and qualifying for induction into the NADAC Hall of Fame in 2018 at the age of 4, are just some of her accomplishments.
 She is an amazing competitor, joy to train, and all around wonderful companion who after a 3 mile romp in the woods is also a top grade couch snuggler.